evansosenko/legacy.evansosenko.com/README.md

 $ npm run deploy
 ```

-Commits pushed to CircleCI deployment branches are deployed automatically.
+Commits pushed to production or staging branches are deployed automatically.
+Set the corresponding branches with the CircleCI environment variables
+`PRODUCTION_BRANCH` and `STAGING_BRANCH`.
 This requires a deployment key added to CircleCI.

 ## Other Features